Let’s Talk Claim Your Free Profile

 Emotional distress or fear tied to skipping or delaying a dose.

-Mixing with alcohol or other drugs to boost effect
+Mixing with alcohol or other substances to enhance the effect

 Combining medications with other drugs to feel stronger effects.